-The scientific basis of the climate change problem is presented in an easy-to-understand form, with examples of climate change impacts on nature and human beings and measures to solve the problem from different countries and regions of the world.
-This section will help to better understand the climate change issues, main causes and consequences, as well as what can be done at a country, city, school, family and individual level to reduce impact on the climate and adapt to the inevitable consequences.
+The scientific basis of the climate change problem is presented in an easy-to-understand manner, with examples of climate change impacts on nature and human beings and measures to solve the problem from different countries and regions of the world.
+This section will help to better understand the climate change issues, main causes and consequences, as well as what can be done at a country, city, school, family and individual level to reduce human impacts on climate and adapt to the inevitable impacts.